 Don’t focus on how many hours per night you get

 The reality with kids is that every night is different.
 It is so up and down!
 If you start focusing on the 7-8 hour per night goal, it becomes a fast-track to the negative practice of “score keeping” with your partner.
+(I could write an entire article on score keeping – I’ll make a note to do that!)

 It is easy to get obsessive about not getting 7-8 hours per night, but I can tell you, that the nights I’ve had a magical night and 10 hours of sleep, I’ve still felt just as exhausted the next day.
 You only start to feel normal after a few days.
 That’s why I take the 3-4 day approach.